meteor/meteor/content/using-packages.md

 <h3 id="wrap-async">`Meteor.wrapAsync`</h3>

-Many NPM packages adopt the convention of taking a callback that accepts `(err, res)` arguments.
+Many npm packages adopt the convention of taking a callback that accepts `(err, res)` arguments.
 If your asynchronous function fits this description, like the one above, you can use `Meteor.wrapAsync` to convert to a fiberized API that uses return values and exceptions instead of callbacks, like so:

 ```js
 // Setup sync API